-The Cane Corso (Italian Mastiff) and the American Pitbull Terrier are two very popular breeds.
+The Cane Corso (Italian Mastiff) and the American Pitbull Terrier (APBT) are two very popular breeds.
 When comparing the Cane Corso vs the American Pitbull terrier, you’ll find they are both very different but have some striking similarities.
-They have a similarly large and muscular appearance, but the Cane Corso is the larger of the two.
-They both require 1 hour of exercise every day to keep them healthy and happy, and they are both very sociable and affectionate with their immediate family.
+It’s not uncommon to find the Pitbull and Corso as a mix.

 They are both gorgeous dogs who make loyal family companions, but they just need to be placed with the right family.
 So, to find out which breed will suit you and your family better, let’s look more closely at the similarities and the differences between the two.

 - Weight 30-65 Pounds

 - Temperament Affectionate, Energetic, Loyal

 - Energy High

 - Health Above Average